marievts/event-tracker/README.md

 # event-tracker
- Calendar that tracks events that happened in your life and categorise them
+ Calendar tracking events that happened in your life and categorize them